 1: Opening statement from senior management

 FRF Motors Limited has a zero tolerance approach to modern slavery.
-This is our first statement under section 54 of the Modern Slavery Act 2015 and sets out the steps we are taking in order to minimise the risk of modern slavery in our business and supply chain during the year ending 31 March 2019.
+This is our second statement under section 54 of the Modern Slavery Act 2015 and sets out the steps we are taking in order to minimise the risk of modern slavery in our business and supply chain during the tax year ending 5th April 2020.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 FRF Motors Limited has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.